 Firebase App Indexing

-Firebase App Indexing, formerly Google App Indexing, gets your app into Google Search.
-If your app is already installed when users search for related content, they will launch your app directly from the search results.
-If users don’t have your app yet, an install card shows up in search results.
+Firebase App Indexing gets your app into Google Search.
+If your Android app is already installed when users search for related content, they will launch your app directly from Search results.
+If users don’t have your app yet, an install card shows up in Search results for Android.
 Adding App Indexing promotes both types of app results within Google Search and also provides query autocompletions.

 |Installs||App Indexing associates your app and website, so your app install card displays next to your website card.|

 |Autocompletions||The Android App Indexing API lets your users see app pages they have visited as suggested results on the Google app.|

 |Now on Tap||App Indexing powers Now on Tap’s app results and shows your Android app for its users.|

 iOS and Android apps support HTTP URLs and use site association to verify the relationship between an app and its website.
 Once you associate your app with your website, Google Search can index URLs that work for both your site and your app, and serve them in Search results.

 Google Search begins indexing your website and app content within a time frame of 24 hours to a number of days.
 Google Search scheduling depends on a number of factors.
 Read about Google's regular crawling of the web in Search Console Help for details.
 After indexing completes, you'll see a message in Google Search Console when content from your app shows up in search ("first impression").
 If you don’t see any app links in search after a couple of weeks, check Search Console for crawl errors.